Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 The model is automatically saved to ``ds_cnn_cifar10.h5``.

-Instanciate a VGG model for cifar10 and save it to a specific location:
+Instantiate a VGG model for CIFAR10 and save it to a specific location:

 .. code-block:: bash